Paola Soldevila

-Paola Soldevila de la Pisa (born 7 December 1996) is a Spanish footballer who plays as a defender for Villarreal.
+Paola Soldevila de la Pisa (born 7 December 1996) is a Spanish footballer who plays as a defender for Villarreal and the Catalonia women's national football team.

 Club career

 Soldevila started her career at Reus' academy.
 She played alongside boys at this stage of her career.
 Soldevila made her Primera División debut at the age of 17 while playing for Sant Gabriel.

 Personal life

 Soldevila's grandfather, Jaume, her father, Ramón, and her brother, Albert, have all had football careers themselves.